Key takeaways

 Market share

-The percentage of business your hotel has within its particular category.
+The percentage of total bookings, room nights or revenue your hotel captures within its competitive market.

 Metasearch engines